choose a skill cluster

 what it shows

 Skills demand data indicates job postings that require finance and accounting skills in each of the 24 markets we researched.
-These figures are based on a combination of verified, normalized labor market data by market and granular, skill-based data sourced from professional social media networks and job boards, and career sites.
+These figures are based on a combination of verified, normalized labor market data by market and granular, skill-based data sourced from professional social media networks, job boards and career sites.

 need to know